trainart/linux2/2-2-2-Cron-Syslog.md

 ![img_1.png](images/img_1.png)

 By default cron opens in `vi`.
-To open in other editor specify it with special variable:
+To open in other editor specify it with special variable:<br>
 (to make that config permanent this line should be added to `~/.bashrc`)

 ```bash